 Regarding the attribution of dates, a patent has several of them: the priority filing date (i.e. first patent application worldwide, normally done in the inventor's country), the date of application in a given country (i.e. subsequent patent applications, to extend the coverage of protection), the date of publication, or the date of grant.
 Depending on the selection made, the resulting indicators will give substantially different results.
-The statistics presented here are based on the priority filing date, which is the first filing date worldwide (under the Paris Convention) and it is considered to be the closest to the actual date of invention.
+The statistics presented here are based on the application date, i.e. the date of patent application filing with a given patent office.

-- OECD Patent Statistics Manual - Insight into different types of patent families
+- O OECD Patent Statistics Manual - Insight into different types of patent families